About ORGAN INJURY

 RENAL TRANSPLANTATION AND DELAYED

-Kidneys for transplantation come from two sources: a living donor such as a relative, and from a deceased donor.
-A frequent complication that occurs after kidney transplantation from a deceased donor is delayed graft function (DGF), where the new kidney does not function adequately to sustain the patient, requiring the patient to continue on dialysis until the new kidney gains function.
-DGF is a form of acute kidney injury of the donated kidney.
-While most DGF organs gain function, it is established in the literature that the longer the post-transplant patient requires dialysis, the poorer the renal function short and long term, and the poorer the survival of the graft.
+Kidneys for transplantation come from two sources: a living donor such as a relative or a deceased donor.
+A frequent complication that occurs after kidney transplantation from a deceased donor is known as delayed graft function (DGF), when the new kidney does not function adequately yet, requiring the patient to continue on dialysis until the new kidney gains function.
+While most DGF organs gain function, the longer the post-transplant patient requires dialysis, the poorer the survival of the graft.
 There is no effective treatment for DGF.
-Angion’s new approach to treating DGF is by taking advantage of the HGF/c-Met pathway.

 We believe that a drug that treats delayed graft function will not only increase the long-term success of renal transplants but also reduce the large and widening gap between available organs and the waiting list of end stage renal disease patients on dialysis.